CammiePone/Planning-Docs/Devotion.md

     - Launches a weak projectile made of aura.
   - [ ] Chaos Bolt (Simple)
     - Fires a bolt of aura that deals a random damage type to whatever it hits.
+  - [ ] Mage Light (Simple)
+    - Launches a projectile that, upon hitting a block, turns into a 15 brought light source.
+If it hits an entity, it afflicts them with Glowing.
   - [ ] Excavate (Intricate)
     - Lobs a projectile that mines large chunks of materials as strong as, or weaker than, stone.
   - [ ] Aura Stream (Intricate)